-15 April, 2025
+15 September, 2025

 In San Diego, these dangers are especially concerning on high-traffic routes such as I-5, I-15, and Route 163.
 Fast-moving vehicles and limited reaction time make even small items hazardous.
 A sudden impact with debris can damage a car or cause a driver to lose control.
-Additionally, drivers who swerve to avoid these objects may collide with other vehicles or roadside structures, leading to more severe accidents.
+Additionally, drivers who swerve to avoid these objects may collide with other vehicles or roadside structures, causing more severe accidents.
 Staying alert and knowing the risks of road debris in these areas can help prevent serious crashes and injuries.

 Responsibility for road debris in California depends on how it got there and who controlled it.
-California Vehicle Code Section 23113(a) clearly states that anyone who drops, dumps, or allows material to escape from their vehicle must remove it immediately or face liability.
+California Vehicle Code Section 23113(a) states that anyone who drops, dumps, or allows material to escape from their vehicle must remove it immediately or face liability.

 Car insurance coverage plays an important role in road debris cases.
 If you hit a stationary object lying on the road, your collision coverage may cover repairs.
-However, comprehensive coverage might apply if the object hit your car (for example, debris flying off a truck).
+However, comprehensive coverage might apply if the object hits your car (for example, debris flying off a truck).

 If you can identify the responsible party, their liability insurance may also help cover damages.
 However, proving fault can be challenging without evidence such as dashcam footage or witness statements.